 - A specimen will be considered unacceptably labeled if the container holding the specimen (test tube, urine container, specimen jar, swab, etc.) does not have the patient’s last and first name and medical record number or birth date.

 - Note: The specimen container itself must be properly labeled.
 If a specimen is placed in a plastic bag, it is not adequate to place a label on the bag rather than on the tube.
-Whenever the specimen itself is not labeled it will be considered as unacceptably labeled.
+Whenever the specimen itself is not labeled, the label will be considered unacceptable.

 - The specimen will be considered unacceptably labeled if the specimen arrives in the laboratory where the name on the specimen differs from the name on the requisition or the requisition has more than one name.